đź–Ą Developer Setup - Pre-requisites and Installation

 3.3 Install Dependencies Within the Virtual Environment

-Once your virtual environment is active, you can safely use pip
+Once your virtual environment is active, you can safely use pip to install packages without system conflicts:

 python -m pip install --upgrade pip